tahczeban/MechaCar_Statistical_Analysis/README.md

 For this deliverable, consideration was taken to address the design specifications for the MechaCar suspension coils and their variance not exceeding 100PSI.
 The current manufacturing data does/not meet this design specification for all lots in total and each lot individually because;

-## DELIVERABLE 3:T-Tests on Suspension Coils
+## DELIVERABLE 3: T-Tests on Suspension Coils

 <img width="1440" alt="D3-one sample t-test" src="https://user-images.githubusercontent.com/90135381/153728252-8c2595fe-6084-4025-98df-0a22332e86c0.png">